oatlog/oatlog/doc/report/main.typ

     ),
   ),
   caption: [
-    Microbenchmark results comparing egglog with oatlog.
+    Microbenchmark results comparing egglog with Oatlog.
 The reported timings are maximum likelihood estimates over $100$ samples or $5$ seconds, whichever is greater, computed by Criterion.rs
     @criterionrs on an AMD Ryzen 5900X CPU.
 Oatlog is compared with nondeterministic egglog since it internally iterates `hashbrown::HashMap`s.